Duties of Advisors

-- Approve, by signature, each student's course program for each semester, including all changes in registration.
+- Approve each student's course program for each semester, including all changes in registration.

 - Be available for frequent consultation with the advisee.

-- Call in for consultation any students receiving pink slips, or whose classroom behavior indicates academic problems.
+- Call in for consultation any students receiving midterm deficiencies, or whose classroom behavior indicates academic problems.

 - Prepare a degree plan for advisee.
 This should be done at the beginning of the junior year.

-- Be available for consultation by advisee on personal and social problems.
+- Be available for consultation by advisee on personal and social issues.